Outdoor Adventure 101: Gear, Navigation, and Safety Tips for Hikers

 A. Weather Awareness

-Check Forecasts: Use yourrugged sports watchfor real-time updates; turn back if thunderstorms are predicted.
+- Check Forecasts: Use yourΒ rugged sports watchΒ for real-time updates; turn back if thunderstorms are predicted.

-Dress for Temperature: Carry extra layers even on sunny days—temperatures can drop 30°F at higher elevations.
+- Dress for Temperature: Carry extra layers even on sunny daysβtemperatures can drop 30Β°F at higher elevations.

 B. Emergency Preparedness